 A mitey good pun.

 !
 I scoured the “web”, and found you all the arachnological links from last week: SPIDERDAY

 Not a spider, but an Opiliones (Harvestmen, or Daddy Long Legs).
 Photo by

-- The “Big Bad Spider“: a wonderful post about why spiders might so often be featured (in art, books, culture) as monsters and villains.
+“: a wonderful post about why spiders might so often be featured (in art, books, culture) as monsters and villains.
+Big Bad Spider

-- Always great to see more species of spiders described: in this case,
+.
+A spider’s egg sac does not always produce spiders Always great to see more species of spiders described: in this case,

-- Catherine Scott takes on the crusade of convincing people the spiders they are worried about are
+in California. this paper shows a radiation of cryptic, endemic species Catherine Scott takes on the crusade of convincing people the spiders they are worried about are

-- On the “Stylish Academic”, a Q & A with Arachnologist Michelle Reeve
+Q & A with Arachnologist Michelle Reeve Spider book update:

-- Spider book update: help decide what common species should show up in an upcoming book about North American spiders.
+s. help decide what common species should show up in an upcoming book about North American spider Fortuitously, last Saturday was

 these are not freckles:

 here on the arthropod ecology blog: all the arachnid links from last week: SPIDERDAY

 Pseudoscorpions ‘catching a ride’ on an insect.
 Photo by

 © C.M.
 Buddle

 Congratulations – you’ve made it through the whole week, and are now ready for

 First, amazing image of a developing spider: